TATI’s & TONY’s DEAD POET TOUR // Hateful is the Dark-Blue Sky by Alfred Lord Tennyson

 Public Domain Poetry

-TATI’s AND TONY’s DEAD POET TOUR // Sadly, O, Sadly by Walter De La Mare
+TATI’s & TONY’s DEAD POET TOUR // Sadly, O, Sadly by Walter De La Mare

 Sadly, O, sadly, the sweet bells of Baddeley